Living, Working, Musing & Misadventures in Greece

 Back in the day, this classic was played at clubs during the “Greek” segment starting at 3 a.m., if the overall genre was non-Greek.
 Everyone knew the words, but I could only listen with my heart.

 I revisited this song on the island of Aegina, where my boyfriend had taken me for a three-day weekend.
-My friends were back in Athens, and I was sad that I couldn’t see them during this short visit from NYC — we always clubbed on Friday and Saturday, which of course lasted until Sunday.
-As a surprise, they all hopped on a ferry and met me in Aegina.
+My friends were back in Athens, and I was sad I couldn’t see them during this short visit from NYC — we always clubbed on Friday and Saturday, which of course lasted until Sunday.
+As a surprise, they hopped on a ferry and met me in Aegina.

-After dinner and first drinks, we went to a beachside club with plush sofas, drank, danced like there was no tomorrow and gazed longingly at the sea.
+After dinner and first drinks, we went to a beachside club with plush sofas, drank, danced like there was no tomorrow and gazed at the dark blue sea.
 We then hopped over to Elliniko, which was ironically an American rock club.
 Like clockwork, this song came on at 3 a.m. and we all went crazy, sang the song together, sobbed and danced together in a closed circle with our arms joined at the shoulders.
 When it was over, my friend Nick looked at me and said, “We always have more fun when you’re here.”

 I miss you, Nick.